Virtual Wedding Guide: Everything You Need to Know

 Whether you make it legal or using your Zoom wedding ceremony as a placeholder for the real thing, you should try to make it fun!

 Wedding Flowers– Pick a couple of flowers from the yard or nearby park and make your wildflower bouquet.
-Live in the city or cold climate where flowers don’t grow, use tissue paper or print out a bouquet to hold.
+Live in a city or cold climate where flowers don’t grow, use tissue paper or print out a bouquet to hold.

 Wedding Attire- If you don’t have your wedding gown and tuxedo, then just dress-up.
 Have fun with your wardrobe, who says your wedding attire must be black and white.